Ghazi-Barotha Hydropower Project: Power Channel

 The channel is 51.90 km long with a concrete lining and design flow of up to 1600 cumecs at a water depth of 9m.
 It has a bottom width of 58.4m.
 The Power Channel has a nearly contour alignment with hills on the left side and the land naturally draining towards the Indus River on the right side.

 Turbines and Generators

-The station has an assembly of five 295MW Francis turbines.
+The station has an assembly of five 290 MW Francis turbines.
 To operate the power station, water from the Indus is directed to the turbines via a 52 km-long canal and five pressure pipelines, each measuring 10.6m in diameter.
 The head of water at the power station is 69 m.
 The flow rate through each turbine at rated power is 485 m³/s, with each turbine runner having a diameter of 6.5m.
 The five units have an outer diameter of 10.6m, a total weight of 9,300 tonnes.